jrselzer/Andere_Linklisten/Security.md

 # Pentest
 * [BlackArch Linux](https://github.com/BlackArch) lackArch Linux is an Arch Linux-based distribution for penetration testers and security researchers.
 * [Kali Linux](https://www.kali.org/) Kali Linux is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
+* [Parrot](https://parrotsec.org/) Parrot Security provides a huge arsenal of tools, utilities and libraries that IT and security professionals can use to test and assess the security of their assets in a reliable, compliant and reproducible way.
+From information gathering to the final report.
+The Parrot system gets you covered with the most flexible environment.

 # Password recovery
 * [Cain and Abel](https://web.archive.org/web/20190603235413/http://www.oxid.it/cain.html) Cain and Abel (often abbreviated to Cain) was a password recovery tool for Microsoft Windows.
 It could recover many kinds of passwords using methods such as network packet sniffing, cracking various password hashes by using methods such as dictionary attacks, brute force and cryptanalysis attacks.[1]
 Cryptanalysis attacks were done via rainbow tables which could be generated with the winrtgen.exe program provided with Cain and Abel.[2]
 Cain and Abel was maintained by Massimiliano Montoro[3] and Sean Babcock.